-- You will be asked to push out the placenta, when again you will have pain and cramping (14).
+- You will be asked to push out the placenta when again, you will have pain and cramping (18).

-- You will be so overwhelmed with your baby that you hardly notice this phase.
+- You could be so overwhelmed with your baby in your arms that you may not even notice this phase.

 - Place your baby on your breast for skin-to-skin contact.
-Touch, cuddle, and caress her.
+Touch, cuddle and caress them.

-- It is time to breastfeed her for the first-time, and this helps tighten the uterus and decrease bleeding.
+- It is time to breastfeed the baby for the first time, and this helps tighten the uterus and decrease bleeding.

-- Apply cold compress to the perineum as it helps reduce swelling and eases the discomfort.
+- Apply a cold compress to the perineum as it helps reduce swelling and eases the discomfort.

 No matter how long the labor lasts, seeing the baby’s face and holding them makes it all worth the effort.
-But if you want to have a general idea about the duration of a normal delivery, then we’ll help you understand.
+But if you want to have a general idea about the duration of normal delivery, read on.